-When you are involved in an investment advisor search, it’s all about trust.
+It’s all about trust when you are looking for an advisor.
 Right?
-Rather than rely on your advisor’s facial appearance, let’s see if we can learn more about how advisors are licensed, trained and compensated to help find you someone you can trust.
+Let’s see if we can learn more about how advisors are licensed, trained and compensated.
+That’s the key that will help find you someone you can trust.

 Enter, if you will, the world of the Registered Investment Advisor.
 If someone charges a fee to provide financial advice, they must become an Registered Investment Advisor.
-Registered Investment Advisors don’t work on commissions.
+When someone puts on their Registered Investment Advisor hat, they don’t work on commissions.
 They work for fees.
 Either they charge you an hourly fee, a fee for a project (like creating your financial plan) or a fee for assets they manage for you.
+(But as you’ll see, RIA’s sometimes have other hats in their closet.
+That means they can slip off their RIA garb and morph into a commissioned sales person.
+Beware.
+More on that shortly.)

 Registered Investment Advisors are either registered with the SEC (if they manage over $100 million) or with the state they operate in (if they manage under $100 million).

 The difference between RIAs and insurance agents and stockbrokers is that RIAs don’t charge commissions for their work.
-Some sneaky folks get around this, as I’ll explain tomorrow.
-But let’s move on.
+Some sneaky folks get around this, as I hinted at above.
+We’ll get to that.
+But for now let’s move on.

 What’s the difference between a fee and a commission?
 It still costs money, right?
 True.
 But when I pay someone a commission to sell me a widget, I don’t know if he sold me that widget because he makes the most commission on it or because he really, really cares about me like he seems to.

 If I pay someone a fee, he theoretically has no interest other than making sure I get the best widget there is.
-Of course it doesn’t always work out this way, but you have better odds of working with some who is partial to you if you work with a fee-based planner.
+Of course it doesn’t always work out this way, but you have better odds of finding an advocate for your needs if you hire a fee-based planner.

 How does one become a Registered Investment Advisor?

 You take a few tests and fill out some paperwork.
-This is on the list of great careers without college, I can tell you that.
+In other words it’s very possible to get this job without even going to college.
 This process does nothing to guarantee qualifications.
 It doesn’t speak to expertise or trustworthiness.

 Often, a Registered Investment Advisor works in a small office with maybe two or three associates.
-However, some large firms do exist.
-The reason this is important to you as a client is that you want to make sure you get unbiased advice.
-If you work with an advisor from a large firm, you’re more likely to get advice that has been filtered through the top people at the firm.
-Typically, the smaller the firm, the more independent your advisor will be.
+However, large firms exist too.
+Larger firms sometimes control the advisor and smaller firms usually provide more independence to the professional.
 This of course can work for or against you…but it’s just nice to know who is really calling the shots.

 (Disclaimer: I am a Registered Investment Advisor and I work in a small office.
 I work this way because it suits me and my clients, but I clearly have a bias.
 I have tried to take my bias out of this while being honest about my experience at the same time, but take it with a grain of salt.)